-Domain Services for Windows (DSfW) is a suite of technologies that allows Microsoft Windows users to access OES services through native Windows and Active Directory protocols.
+Domain Services for Windows (DSfW) is a suite of technologies in Open Enterprise Server (OES) that allows Microsoft Windows users to access OES services through native Windows and Active Directory protocols.
 By allowing OES servers to behave as if they were Active Directory servers, this technology enables companies with Active Directory and NetIQ eDirectory deployments to achieve better coexistence between the two platforms.
 Users can work in a pure Windows desktop environment and still take advantage of some OES back-end services and technology, without the need for a Novell Client on the desktop.